tech-magic/computational-biology/quantum_neuron/README.md

 ---

-## Why is the Quantum Neuron is Closer to the Biological Neuron than the Turing Model?
+## Why is the Quantum Neuron Closer to the Biological Neuron (than the Turing Neuron)?

 - ✅ **Superposition simulates analog variability**
   Like continuous biological signals, quantum superposition allows neurons to hold non-binary values.